Bucks County Writers Workshop

 Overstating the obvious will sink a manuscript.
 Some years ago, a workshop submission contained an excruciatingly long paragraph describing someone lighting a cigarette.
 We all know how to light a cigarette (everyone’s watched Casablanca and every other Bogart movie).
 I cite the actual paragraph—but respectfully, because there was a lot of decent material in this writer’s novel.
 Primarily, the paragraph was intended to set up the cigarette brand, thus the era in which the story was set:

 Alexander reached into his coat pocket and got out a packet of cigarettes.
-He took one from the pocket and put it between his lips then put the rest of the packet back inside his coat pocket.
+He took one from the packet and put it between his lips then put the rest of the packet back inside his coat pocket.
 Then he patted his coat pockets and found a small wooden box of matches inside one and selected a match and rubbed it on the striking strip of the box and ignited the match.
 After he lit his cigarette he puffed a few times then blew out the match and put the box of matches back into his pocket.
 He tossed the used match into an ashtray that was on an end table.
 Following this, he stubbed out the cigarette in the ashtray then reached back inside his coat pocket and brought out the cigarettes again.
 “Murad?” he said.

 Instead, how about: